morangolan/GifSearcher/README.md

 # GIF SEARCHER APP

-This app allowes users to search for their favorite gif by search term.
+Find your favorite GIF from Giphy API.
-The app uses React and Redux js frameworks.
+The app is built on React and Redux JS frameworks.

 ### Getting Started via Git: